 - Flatten each half into a round disk, cover them each tightly in plastic wrap, and then place them in the fridge to chill for at least an hour.

-- Spread a little flour on your counter and roll one of the dough disks out to a 1/8" thick circle.
-It should be large enough to fit in a 9-inch pie plate, with excess around the edges for crimping.
+- Spread a little flour on your counter and roll the dough disks out to a 1/8" thick circles.
+They should be large enough to fit in a 9-inch pie plate, with excess around the edges for crimping.

-- Gently press the sheet of dough into your pie plate.
+- Gently press the sheet of dough into a pie plate.
 Use your fingers to crimp the edges or make another decorative edge.

-- Repeat with the second dough disk, or keep it in the fridge or freezer to use another time.
+- Repeat with the second dough disk (or halve the filling recipe and keep it in the fridge or freezer to use another time).

 - Preheat the oven to 400°F.